samovaar/matlab-simulink-utilities/README.md

 # General

 In MATLAB, the `sl_customization` function is a powerful tool for customizing Simulink's behavior beyond just adding custom menus.
 It allows you to modify various aspects of the Simulink environment programmatically.
+For example, you can add custom command that formats simulink blocks like inports and outports.

 Here are some of the key things you can do with sl_customization:
 <details>